hazelkd/CSCI5801-Agile/README.md

 was a project heavily focused on teamwork, which allowed me to build my leadership and collabortation skills.
 In the end, we produced a system that worked, and were proud of what we accomplished.

 Throughout the project we made a system design document to illustrate our whole process, which is in the SDD folder,
 labeled "SDD_Team6".
+This folder also contains a lot of other important information for our project, like testing
+logs and use cases.
+There is also important information in the SRS folder, including Use Case documents.

+The "Project 1" folder is from the first section, Waterfall, and "Project 2" is from the Agile Scrum portion.